hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

     V_{t}=\sup E_{t}\left[e^{-\beta(T-t)} \frac{W_{T}^{1-\gamma}}{1-\gamma}\right]

-The second preference structure we consider is the recursive utility of Epstein and Zin (1989, 1991), which allows the elasticity of intertemporal substitution and the coefficient of relative risk aversion to vary independently.
+The second preference structure they considered is the recursive utility of Epstein and Zin (1989, 1991), which allows the elasticity of intertemporal substitution and the coefficient of relative risk aversion to vary independently.
 Under this preference specification, the value function of the arbitrageur is given by: